The world has changed, and employees expect a new type of leader.

 8. Followers Are Not Sheep!

 Great leaders don't see their employees as mindless robots that will follow any order without questioning it.
-They recognize that followers are intelligent individuals with their thoughts and feelings.
+They recognise that followers are intelligent individuals with their thoughts and feelings.

 Leaders encourage employees to give their opinions and contribute to the decision-making process.
 Employees who feel like they are part of the team and their voice matters are more likely to be productive and engaged.